ymabene/Counternull/README.md

 <!-- badges: end -->

-Counternull package allows users to resample data for permutation testing.
-Users may generate null distributions from their own datasets and calculate tests statistics and P-values.
-This package allows users to identify counternull values in a dataset and plot counternull distributions.
-The ability for users to obtain both P-values and counternull values from a dataset helps prevent against common misinterpretations in hypothesis testing.
+Counternull package allows users to resample data for randomization-based testing.
+Users may generate null randomization distributions from their own datasets and calculate tests statistics and P-values.
+This package allows users to identify counternull sets in a dataset and plot counternull randomization distributions.
+The ability for users to obtain both P-values and counternull sets from a dataset helps prevent against common misinterpretations in hypothesis testing.

 ## Installation